 This document only provides the terms between your business and members or subscribers to your marketplace website.
-You will need a matching document that regulates the relationship with sellers of services.
+You will need this matching document that regulates the relationship with sellers.

 Note that we do not provide a seller side document that relates specifically to a membership site because membership is not a requirement for the seller.

-- If there are no restrictions on membership before purchase, then Website terms and conditions template: marketplace for services; buyer side should be suitable.
+If there are no restrictions on membership before purchase, then this version of the same document should be suitable.

 If you are in any doubt as to which T&C template you should choose, please contact us.

 The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, provision of service, liabilities and risk.
 By and large, you can set the terms you want, particularly the commercial ones.